 How ABA Therapy Helps Reduce Tantrums

 ABA therapy helps reduce tantrums by teaching children more effective ways to communicate and cope with difficult situations.
+For example, therapy may help children learn how to:- ask for help

 - request a break